JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 You must override hashCode in every class that overrides equals, or you will violate the general contract for hashCode.
 Violation causes silent bugs in hash-based collections.

+12. library-core/src/test/java/com/library/core/BookTest.java

+Item 12 warns:

+The relation enforced by compareTo should be consistent with equals… violating this can cause strange behavior in sorted collections.